foundry-vtt-community/wiki.js/development/api/application.md

 - Application: If truly anything beyond minimal window rendering would be an imposition
 - FormApplication: General form handling
-- DocumentSheet: If your application represents even a portion of a document.
+- DocumentSheet: If your application has an attached document and should have header buttons for thinks like grabbing the document ID/UUID as well as a configurable sheet.

 ### API Interactions
 The core functionality of Applications is provided by `render`, `getData`, and `activateListeners`.